 If you prepare food at your accommodation business, you may also require registration under the Food Act 1984.
 Planning approval to conduct the business may also be necessary in some circumstances.

-If you need assistance with starting, running or growing your business, please visit our Business Enabling webpage.
+If you need assistance with starting, running or growing your business, please visit our business website hub.

-If you are ready to apply for a new permit, please visit The Process for Obtaining a New Permit to start your business application process.
+If you are ready to apply for a new permit, please click below to start your business application process.

 Buildings and residences are given classes according to their use.
 In order for a building owner to change a single-family residence (Class 1a) to a share house (Class 1b) where four or more unrelated people may be residing, council involvement is required.